echo2echo/Perl-Email-Tools/README.md

 Timing of this script clocked-in at sending over ~10 emails per second or the equivalent of ~36,000 emails per hour on modest hardware and network speeds.
 Probably enough horsepower for mid size email lists.

-You may need to install MIME::Lite Perl module
+You may need to install the MIME::Lite Perl module

 To Install MIME::Lite Perl module...